Lots of US Navy Ships, destroyers, battleships and aircraft carriers, plastic and mahogany models in this ship hobby shop

 Scratch One Flat Top

-Exceptional features include a fully outfitted cockpit with a sliding canopy and realistic crew figures, an engine cowling that can be removed to reveal a finely detailed radial engine, two wing-mounted 100-pound bombs and a movable bomb crutch with a 1,000-pound bomb, a movable.30 caliber machine gun and a rotating metal propeller, working dive brakes and retractable landing gear, an authentic VS-2 paint scheme from the USS Lexington (CV-2), and more.
-As an added bonus, you even get a FREE transparent engine cowling and a metal display stand!
-15¾" wingspan; arrives ready to display.
+Exceptional features include a fully outfitted cockpit with a sliding canopy and realistic crew figures, an engine cowling that can be removed to reveal a finely detailed radial engine, two wing-mounted 100-pound bombs and a movable bomb crutch with a 1,000-pound bomb, a movable .30 caliber machine gun and a rotating metal propeller, working dive brakes and retractable landing gear, an authentic VS-2 paint scheme from the USS Lexington (CV-2), and more.
+1/32 Scale Model has a 15" wingspan;

 Quite a Pair